Maubantj/gitCapstone/README.md

 4. Credits

 ## 1. Create and activate a virtual environment.
-1. Ensure you have python installed on your machine/
+1. Ensure you have python installed on your machine.
 2. To check if you have python installed open the command prompt and type *python --version*.
 3. Go to the root directory and type